f5devcentral/f5-agility-labs-adc/docs/class8/Module3/lab1.rst

       .. image:: ../images/enable-f5tls.jpeg
          :scale: 60%

 #.
 Apply the following filter in Wireshark: `f5ethtrailer.tls.keylog`.
-You should see 5 packets listed
+You should see around 20 packets listed since the capture contains the client and server flows.

 #.
 Click on the 1st packet in the list